CIT85/files/w4_css.md

 ✅ **COMMIT MESSAGE**: `"how selectors work"`

 - Continue with:
+  - Make sure you add notes as you code along
     - Specificity & inheritance
     - Use Chrome DevTools!
     - Define DRY (Don't Repeat Yourself)
     - Why form elements may not inherit styles
     - `!important` and why to avoid it

 🔗 [Specificity Calculator](https://specificity.keegan.st/)